Updated as of June 2018.

 Why would you want it?
 Well, outfitting your team with health benefits makes it a lot easier for your employees to cover their regular and urgent doctor visits, hospital stays, and medical treatments like physical therapy.
 It also allows employees to buy additional insurance to cover their entire families in one fell swoop.

-A health health plan is the number one benefit most people seek when they’re applying for jobs.
+A health plan is the number one benefit most people seek when they’re applying for jobs.
 Picture it this way — if your benefits offering was an ice cream sundae, health insurance would be the actual ice cream in the dish.
-All the other stuff, like free food and unlimited vaction, are just the cherries on top.
+All the other stuff, like free food and unlimited vacation, are just the cherries on top.
 So, if you want to keep your team happy, it’s a good idea to scoop health coverage into your overall compensation package.
 Then, tell your employees to dig in.

-How do I get health insurance?
+How do I get group health insurance?

-How health insurance works (in a nutshell)
+How group health insurance works (in a nutshell)

-1. You buy a health plan.
+Step 1.
+You buy a health plan.